 - Student Health Promotion follows the recommendations taken from the American College Health Association, Healthy Campus 2020.

-- Alcohol, Tobacco, and Other Drug Prevention: which includes interactive health promotion programs related to substance use and misuse and abuse; participation in National and local awareness events such as National Collegiate Alcohol Awareness Week, Safer Break Week, Great American Smoke Out, and National Alcohol Screening Day.
+- Alcohol, Tobacco, and Other Drug Prevention:includes interactive health promotion programs related to substance use and misuse and abuse; participation in national and local awareness events such as National Collegiate Alcohol Awareness Week, Safer Break Week, Great American Smoke Out, and National Alcohol Screening Day.

-- Health and Safety: which includes interactive health promotion programs and educational literature focused on general wellness, stress management, cancer prevention, personal hygiene, sleep, self defense, and provide health fairs; participation in campaigns, such as, Love Your Body Week and Enough is Enough Week.
+- Health and Safety: includes interactive health promotion programs and educational literature focused on general wellness, stress management, cancer prevention, personal hygiene, sleep, self defense, and provide health fairs; participation in campaigns, such as Love Your Body Week and Enough is Enough Week.